Shadow and Photon Sphere of Black Hole in Clouds of Strings and Quintessence: conclusion and discussion

 Moreover, we studied the black hole shadow with static and infalling spherical accretions respectively.
 The backward ray shooting method helps us obtain the specific intensity $I(b)$ from a static observer.
 For the spherical accretion, we assume that the density of light sources follows a normal distribution affected by the coefficient $\gamma$.
 And the photons emitted are not strictly monochromatic, whose frequencies conform to the Gaussian distribution with a central frequency $\nu_*$ and width $\Delta\nu$.
 The photon emissivity is written as $j(\nu_e)$.
 Using the backward ray shooting method and the model of the photon emissivity, we plotted the shadow and photon sphere with static and infalling spherical accretions.
 Due to the Doppler effect, the interior of the shadow with an infalling spherical accretion will be darker.
 Different $\omega_q$ and $a$ would change the size and intensity of the shadow.
 We investigated the emissivity with different coefficients $\gamma$ and found that the intensity will decrease as $\gamma$ increases.

-In the presence of the cosmological horizon, the range of $a$ is not arbitrary, but need to satisfy $r_c>b_{ph}$.
-Because if $r_c<b_{ph}$, then all photons emitted from the observer will not be able to escape from the black hole, which causes the specific intensity to be little.
+In the presence of the cosmological horizon, the range of $a$ is not arbitrary, which needs to satisfy $r_c>b_{ph}$.
+As if $r_c<b_{ph}$, then all photons emitted from the observer will not be able to escape from the black hole, which causes the specific intensity to be little.

-Actually, the backward ray shooting method has some flaws that when we compare the specific intensity observed by observers at different distances from the black hole, the intensity observed by the distant observer is stronger than that of the closer observer in Fig. \ref{ina} and Fig. \ref{inq}.
+Actually, there are some flaws in the backward ray shooting method, which means when we compare the specific intensity observed at different distances from the black hole, the intensity observed by the distant observer is stronger than that of the closer observer in Fig. \ref{ina} and Fig. \ref{inq}.
 When the cosmological horizon is not considered, in other words, when the observer's position is fixed, the ray shooting method may appear more realistic.
-We can also make it appear more realistic in a different way that the observer's position changes with the size of cosmological horizon $r_c$, such as improving the accretion model or using a more realistic frequency distribution function.
+We can also make it more practicable by assuming the observer's position changes with the size of cosmological horizon $r_c$, such as improving the accretion model or applying a more realistic frequency distribution function.

 The EHT Collaboration portrays M87* and claims that the observation supports General Relativity.
 We expect this to bring insights and implications for the quintessence dark energy model and the string theory from the observations of the black hole shadow in future astronomical observation projects.